 If you have questions about constipation, you’re not alone.
-Constipation affects an estimated 63 million people in North America, making constipation one of the most common gastrointestinal complaints.1
+Constipation affects more than 63 million people in North America, making constipation one of the most common gastrointestinal complaints.1

 Some possible symptoms of constipation may include2-4: